appuio/website/content/offering/public/index.en.md

   - /en/offering/
 ---
 {{<section class="offering-hero public" header="images/header.svg">}}
-Benefit from APPUiO Public for your productive applications or for flexible, standardized development environments.
+Benefit from APPUiO Cloud for your productive applications or for flexible, standardized development environments.
 All components are standardized highly available.
 {{</section>}}

 {{<section class="darkblue has-cols">}}